goabstract/abstract-sdk/docs/embed.md

 title: Embeds
 ---

 Embeds can be used to display interactive, up-to-date previews for layers and collections in any environment that supports HTML.
-To use an embed, create an `<iframe>` with special URL derived from public share URLs.
+To use an embed, create an `<iframe>` with a special URL derived from public share URLs.

-> Note: Only links for layers that are publicly shared can be embedded.
+> Note: Only links for layers or collections that are publicly shared can be embedded.

 ## Creating an embed